-Druids.
 Another area where oral traditions were important was in the training of Druids.
-There has been a lot of nonsense written about Druids, but they were a curious lot; a sort of superclass of priests, political advisors, teachers, healers, and arbitrators.
+There has been a lot of nonsense written about Druids, but they were a curious lot; a sort of super-class of priests, political advisors, teachers, healers, and arbitrators.
 They had their own universities, where traditional knowledge was passed on by rote.
 They had the right to speak ahead of the king in council, and may have held more authority than the king.
 They acted as ambassadors in time of war, they composed verse and upheld the law.
 They were a sort of glue holding together Celtic culture.

+Religion

-Religion.
-From what we know of the Celts from Roman commentators, who are, remember, witnesses with an axe to grind, they held many of their religious ceremonies in woodland groves and near sacred water, such as wells and springs.
+From what we know of the Celts from Roman commentators, they held many of their religious ceremonies in woodland groves and near sacred water, such as wells and springs.
 The Romans speak of human sacrifice as being a part of Celtic religion.
 One thing we do know, the Celts revered human heads.